Creating Change Housing Management

 Sleeping rough

-The most visible form of homelessness, this is when someone is sleeping on the streets – There were an estimated 4677 people sleeping rough which shows an increase of 165% since 2010 in Autumn 2018
+The most visible form of homelessness, this is when someone is sleeping on the streets – There were an estimated 3,898 people sleeping rough in autmn 2023, a 120% rise sincne 2010.

 Homeless

-Not necessarily sleeping rough, but in unstable accommodation such as a hostel, B&B or another type of temporary home – 75,740 households were in temporary accommodation on 31 December 2016.
-60,240 of these households included dependent children and/or a pregnant woman.
-There were 118,960 children or expected children within these families.
+Not necessarily sleeping rough, but in unstable accommodation such as a hostel, B&B or another type of temporary home – 112,660 households were in temporary accommodation on 31 December 2023.
+71,280 of these households included dependent children and/or a pregnant woman.

 Sofa Surfing

-Moving between friends’ or relatives’ houses, can also be known as “hidden homelessness”- 62% of respondents were hidden homeless on the day they were surveyed and 92% had experienced hidden homelessness
+Moving between friends’ or relatives’ houses, can also be known as “hidden homelessness”- in 2011 62% of respondents were hidden homeless on the day they were surveyed and 92% had experienced hidden homelessness.
+A later review into hidden homelessness was carried out by the Office for National Statistics in March 2023, however, the information avaialble means "not currently possible to estimate the true scale of hidden homelessness across the UK"

 Reasons for Homelessness